Skip to Content

 If you get hurt in an attack at a nightclub, it’s only reasonable to sue the attacker for damages.
 Since he or she may not have the assets or insurance coverage to compensate you fairly, though, a more strategic approach would be to sue the venue where the incident occurred.

 To learn more about suing a bar, club, or restaurant over an attack on their premises, contact Coxwell & Associates.
 We have won nearly $300 million for our valued clients in successful settlements and verdicts.
-Call (601) 265-7766 to schedule a free case evaluation with a premises liability attorney in Jackson.
+Call (601) 265-7766 to schedule a case evaluation with a premises liability attorney in Jackson.

 In the meantime, here is what you should know about building a successful personal injury claim against a venue: